-Thessalonica (Thessaloniki) was founded around 315 B.C. by King Cassander of Macedon, on or near the ancient site of Therma.
-The king named the city after his wife Thessalonike, a half-sister of Alexander the Great.
+Thessalonica (Thessaloniki) was founded around 315 B.C. by Macedon's King Cassander, on or near the ancient site of Therma.
+The king named the city after his wife Thessalonike, who was Alexander the Great's half-sister.
 The city was an autonomous part of the Kingdom of Macedon until 168 B.C. when it became a city of the Roman Republic.
 It grew to be an important trading hub by facilitating the exchange of goods between Europe and Asia.
-The city eventually became the capital of one of the four Roman districts of Macedonia.
+Thessalonica eventually became the capital city of the Roman district it was located in.
 The city contained a amphitheater where entertainment in the form of gladiatorial shows were held for the local citizens and also a circus were exhibited for the amusement of the citizens, and a circus where games for the public took place.